 Learn about the current "noisy" era of quantum computing and what it stands to deliver.
 Uncover what quantum computing in the NISQ era looks like today.

 We know that noise and decoherence are major problems for quantum computers.
 Even leveraging the power of quantum firmware, error will limit the scale of machine we can build.
-But the good news is that clever algorithm designers have started to discover new problems which can potentially be solved - problems that could have huge impacts - with noisy intermediate scale quantum computers: NISQ machines.
+But the good news is that clever algorithm designers have started to discover new problems that can potentially be solved - problems that could have huge impacts - with noisy intermediate-scale quantum computers: NISQ machines.

 For instance, quantum computers can be used to solve problems in chemistry, like understanding the chemical properties of or reactions between large molecules.
 This is because we can build a quantum mechanical model of a fundamentally quantum object - the electrons interacting in a molecule.

 A lot is lost when we translate this problem to an algorithm run on a classical computer.
 In fact, make a chemical problem big enough and we can’t say very much about it at all.
 It intuitively makes more sense to do this quantum modelling on quantum hardware, and formal theories back up this idea.
 All we need to do is outperform the poor reproduction of the problem on conventional hardware to get a big, practically useful win for drug discovery, biology, and industry.

 Moreover, using clever tricks to minimize the amount of quantum computation mechanics- through algorithms called VQE and QAOA - we can reduce the demands on the quantum hardware even further.
 In these approaches, a lot of the computation is still handled well by a conventional computer.
 A special small quantum co-processor or accelerator is then used as the key to solving very small chunks that are the most difficult for the regular computer.
 With these simplified quantum co-processors, quantum error correction is just out of the question, so leveraging approaches like quantum firmware appears to be one of the best pathways to achieving quantum advantage.